 Folios That Combine Photos & Text to Tell A Story

-Dolly Sods & Canaan Valley Photography
+Dolly Sods & Canaan Valley: shape of light & color

 Joseph Henry specializes in depicting northern landscapes that include sub-arctic tundra areas in the Canaan Valley region, Canada and Alaska.
 Forty of my Dolly Sods images were displayed in a 5-month one-man show at the Carnegie Museum of Natural History in 2007.
 I have been closely observing Dolly Sods for 30 years.

-I am focused on creating images that convey the essence and mood of a landscape.
+I am focused on creating abstract and figurative images that convey the essence and mood of a landscape.
 I especially focus on northern landscapes and plant ecosystems.
 Dolly Sods is a prime example.
 The central goals of my work are to evoke emotion in the viewer and inform regarding the unique character of a place.
 I accomplish this by: developing selective compositions, pursuit of quality light and revisiting particular landscapes often.
 Paul Cezanne put it best when he was asked why he painted Montagne Sainte Victorie more than 80 times.
 He told his critics that he would continue to paint the mountain as long as he experienced new emotional responses to it.